For daily wit & wisdom, sign up for the Almanac newsletter.

 There are many types of root cellars, but they generally consist of a space dug into the ground that is cooled by the ambient temperature of the Earth.
 They are utilized to store root vegetables such as beets, carrots, turnips, potatoes, as well as canned and pickled goods through the winter.

 Even before the snow begins to fall, the ground outside freezes up like compact concrete in the fall and pretty much remains this way until spring.
 There isn’t likely to be much sustenance out there.
-We need to harvest our crops while we still can and tuck them into accessible spaces which don’t freeze.
+We need to harvest our crops while we still can and tuck them into accessible spaces that don’t freeze.

 How to Build a Root Cellar